MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Corruption Robustness; Data Augmentation.
   - <details><summary>Digest</summary> As a step towards addressing both problems simultaneously, we introduce AugLoss, a simple but effective methodology that achieves robustness against both train-time noisy labeling and test-time feature distribution shifts by unifying data augmentation and robust loss functions.
 We conduct comprehensive experiments in varied settings of real-world dataset corruption to showcase the gains achieved by AugLoss compared to previous state-of-the-art methods.

+- Drawing out of Distribution with Neuro-Symbolic Generative Models. [[paper]](https://arxiv.org/abs/2206.01829)
+  - Yichao Liang, Joshua B. Tenenbaum, Tuan Anh Le, N. Siddharth.
+  - Key Word: Out-of-Distribution Generalization; Neuro-Symbolic Generative Models.
+  - <details><summary>Digest</summary> Learning general-purpose representations from perceptual inputs is a hallmark of human intelligence.
+For example, people can write out numbers or characters, or even draw doodles, by characterizing these tasks as different instantiations of the same generic underlying process -- compositional arrangements of different forms of pen strokes.
+Crucially, learning to do one task, say writing, implies reasonable competence at another, say drawing, on account of this shared process.
+We present Drawing out of Distribution (DooD), a neuro-symbolic generative model of stroke-based drawing that can learn such general-purpose representations.
+In contrast to prior work, DooD operates directly on images, requires no supervision or expensive test-time inference, and performs unsupervised amortised inference with a symbolic stroke model that better enables both interpretability and generalization.

 - On the Generalization of Wasserstein Robust Federated Learning. [[paper]](https://arxiv.org/abs/2206.01432)
   - Tung-Anh Nguyen, Tuan Dung Nguyen, Long Tan Le, Canh T. Dinh, Nguyen H. Tran.
   - Key Word: Wasserstein Distributionally Robust Optimization; Federated Learning.